 Something that I have run into throughout my career is the focus on projects over products.
-This leads to a lot of disadvantages.
+This can lead to a lot of disadvantages.
 In the book, Large Scale Scrum: More with LeSS, by Bas Vodde and Craig Larman, they list four disadvantages to the focus on projects over products.

 All of the above may lead to substantial amounts of waste in the organization including a poor quality product.
-I have personally fallen to the short term thinking as a product owner more than once.
-I need to get the next project approved and done as quickly as possible.
-This rush to get more work and focus on the project, reduces the focus of longer term vision and strategy as it pertains to the product and customer.
-Also, for example, if you have multiple product owners working on the same application with different projects, do you think you may run into some issues?
-Are they all aligned on what the product will look like in the next 3 months to 2 years?
+I have personally fallen to the short term thinking as a product owner and an entrepreneur more than once.
+For example, I focus more on the need to get the next project approved and done as quickly as possible.
+This rush to get more work done and focus on the project, reduces the focus of longer term vision and strategy as it pertains to the product and customer.
+Also, for example, if you have multiple product owners working on the same application with different projects going on, it can cause a lack of alignment with many other potential side effects.

 Some things I have tried doing to increase the focus on the product rather than the project include: